tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 4. QA integration

-When the integration is successfully implemented, you can check your network traffic to see if all the data is correctly send to the analytics platform.
+When the integration is successfully implemented, check your network traffic to see if all the data is correctly send to the analytics platform.
 All the active experiments on the page in addition to a redirect experiment should be visible in the network traffic.

 ### Support for redirect experiments

-To make it easier for anyone to implement an analytics integration that works with redirect experiments as well, we've open sourced some example JavaScript code at <a href="https://github.com/optimizely/Analytics-JS">https://github.com/optimizely/Analytics-JS</a>.
+To make it easier for anyone to implement an analytics integration that works with <a href="https://help.optimizely.com/hc/en-us/articles/200040675-Redirect-experiments-Test-separate-URLs-">redirect experiments</a> as well, we've open sourced some example JavaScript code at <a href="https://github.com/optimizely/Analytics-JS">https://github.com/optimizely/Analytics-JS</a>.

-The alternative implementation requires a different approach than described in step 3.
-Instead of doing step 3 in the description above, do the following:
+The alternative implementation requires a different approach from that described in Step 3.
+Instead of doing Step 3 in the description above, do the following:

 Below the Optimizely snippet, add another snippet to the test page:
 ```